Chrisjhorn/terminusDB/swipl/README.md

 ### greater (left term, right term)
 Test whether the left term (swoql verb, or compositions of verbs) is greater than the right term (ditto).

-### idgen(document name, list of value keys, swoql variable)
+### idgen(document name, list of value keys or a swoql variable, swoql variable)
-Use the list of key values, and document name,  to generate unique keys for the given swoql variable.
+Use the list of key values,  or the set of values associated with a swoql variable, together with the document name,  to generate unique keys for the swoql variable given as the last argument.

 ### insert(Swoql variable^^Type, swoql qualifier)
 Create a new value for the given swoql variable of the specified type,  with associated values (typically properties) given by the swoql verb qualifier.